A commitment to culture

 We currently own three cultural facilities that are operated by non-profit organizations:

 Please note this project is on hold until facilities reopen

 Do you have an upcoming event and want to get the word out to the community?
 In our efforts to promote arts, culture and heritage in Kelowna, Cultural Services will distribute and display event posters for cultural events on bulletin boards at various facilities around the city.
 Check out the poster distribution guidelines for eligibility and more information.

 Welcome to our new section, A Creative Youth Perspective!
-If you are registered for the Arts & Culture E-updates, each month you will read an piece by a creative youth in Kelowna to share their words and news about youth in our arts and culture community.
+If you are registered for the Arts & Culture E-updates, each month you will read a piece by a creative youth in Kelowna to share their talent, words and news about youth in our arts and culture community.